simbav911/BTCz-Pay/README.md

 ```

 Edit `config.js`:
-* Point it to a new Couchdb database
+* Point it to a your Couchdb database
 * Point it to a BitcoinZ Core RPC server
-* Update coinmarketcap API key
-* Add tmp wallet with founds for speed payment
+* Add tmp wallet with founds for speed payment (disabled)
-* Update gMail user and password
+* Update email params